 Private fibre networks provide the same great technology as NBN FTTP — fast, reliable, future-proof connections.
 The trade-off is typically fewer ISP choices.
 Before moving to any new estate, check which network is installed so you can plan your internet service accordingly.

-For Geelong-area residents: OptiComm is the dominant private network in growth estates, with Internode Fibre Estates serving select Bellarine developments.
+For Geelong-area residents: OptiComm is the dominant private network in growth estates, with the legacy Internode Fibre Estates infrastructure serving select Bellarine developments (now under iiNet).
 RedTrain and DGtek don’t have deployments in the region.

 - NBN Address Checker — Check if your address has NBN